 The exam starts with 2 to 3 minutes of warm-up conversation to create a comfortable environment for the examinee by asking him/her several questions on their Arabic background.
 After this warm-up, the examinee will have 15 minutes to read the article they selected.
 It is up to the student whether or not they would like a dictionary.

-When 15-minutes have passed, the exam begins with different language tasks according to the ACTFL (American Council for the Teaching of Foreign Languages) Proficiency Exam in addition to the article selected.
-The examinee might be asked to summarize the article, then answer 4-5 comprehensive questions about the article; examinee should be ready to express her/his opinion on the topic and demonstrate knowledge of the subject matter.
+When 15 minutes have passed, the exam begins with different language tasks according to the ACTFL (American Council for the Teaching of Foreign Languages) Proficiency Exam in addition to the article selected.
+The examinee might be asked to summarize the article, then answer 4-5 comprehensive questions about the article; the examinee should be ready to express her/his opinion on the topic and demonstrate knowledge of the subject matter.

 - repeat the question twice if the examinee does not understand the question,

-- remind the examinee of exam duration time if the examinee slows down to answer questions or deviates from the current topic,
+- remind the examinee of the exam duration time if the examinee slows down to answer questions or deviates from the current topic,

 - remind the examinee to avoid any Arabic Colloquial in the exam instead of MSA.